Dharshan2007/Artificial_Intelligence_Is_The_FUTURE/about.md

 theme: jekyll-theme-leap-day
 ---
 # ***About me***
 ## Hello world!
 I am Dharshan, a ninth grader from Tamil Nadu, India.
+This is just a sample to see if the about page will work as expected, I really hope this works